 Ann Marie Hauser is vice president of public affairs at Hudson Institute.
 She directs communications strategy, public programming, and engagement with Hudson’s key audiences.

-She previously served as the deputy staff director of the Senate Republican Conference chaired by Sen. John Thune (R-SD).
-In this role, she oversaw the national communications strategy for Senate Republicans and provided daily messaging guidance for Sen. Thune.
-She also managed the day-to-day operations of a 15-person leadership office staff responsible for developing messaging and helping Republican senators communicate their priorities directly to the American people via multiple platforms: TV, radio, digital media, video production, and graphic design.
-After gaining the majority in 2014, Ann Marie led the effort in the new congress to update the Senate Republican brand to reach audiences with innovative videos and modernized graphic design, employing multiple popular social media tools.
+Ms. Hauser previously served as the deputy staff director of the Senate Republican Conference chaired by Sen. John Thune (R-SD).
+In this role, she oversaw the national communications strategy for Senate Republicans and provided daily messaging guidance for Senator Thune.
+She also managed the day-to-day operations of a 15-person leadership office staff responsible for developing messaging and helping Republican senators communicate their priorities directly to the American people via multiple platforms: television, radio, digital media, video production, and graphic design.
+After gaining the majority in 2014, she led the effort in the new congress to update the Senate Republican brand to reach audiences with innovative videos and modernized graphic design, employing multiple popular social media tools.

 In 2011, she served as communications director for Gov. Tim Pawlenty’s presidential bid.
 Prior to that she was in New York City as a vice president of corporate communications at JPMorgan Chase.
 Her previous government service includes: communications director for Senator Mike Johanns (R-NE); director of public affairs at the U.S. Department of Commerce for Sec.
 Gutierrez; and spokesperson for international affairs at the U.S. Department of Treasury in the George W. Bush administration.
 She has been a member of the American Council on Germany since 2007 and has participated in study tours with the Friedrich Naumann Stiftung and the Konrad Adenauer Stiftung.

-Ann Marie holds a Bachelor of Arts from Texas A&M University in speech communications and journalism.
-She began her career as a copy editor in Mexico City, Mexico on an English-language daily newspaper aptly called, The News.
+Ms. Hauser holds a BA from Texas A&M University in speech communications and journalism.
+She began her career as a copy editor in Mexico City, Mexico on an English-language daily newspaper, The News.